-7. The attackers win if they can capture the king before he escapes.
-The king is captured when the attackers surround him in all four cardinal points.
-When he is on a square next to the throne, the attackers must occupy all surrounding squares in the four points of the compass except the throne.
+8. The king is captured when the attackers surround him in all four cardinal points, or on three sides if he occupies the square next to the throne; the attackers must then occupy all surrounding squares in the four points of the compass except the throne.

 The king is captured.

 9. If the attackers surround the king and ALL remaining defenders, then they win, as they have prevented the king from escaping.